KnapsackPro/docs.knapsackpro.com/_posts/2021-02-17-how-to-build-knapsack-pro-api-client-from-scratch-in-any-programming-language.md

 ## Knapsack Pro Core

 The core functionality of the Knapsack Pro client is in the Core package (`@knapsack-pro/core`).
-We will review a few core elements and describe how they work.
+We will review a few main elements and describe how they work.

 ### Environment variables integration